 A finished capstone research project is a multifaceted assignment that serves as a culminating academic and intellectual experience for students.
 The Library will make all capstone projects publicly available to students, faculty, and outside researchers.
-For purposes of preservation, and to prepare them for bindery, capstone projects must adhere to uniform standards of format and construction.
+For purposes of preservation, and to prepare them for the bindery, capstone projects must adhere to uniform standards of format and construction.

-Students are submitting their approved capstone research project to the Library are asked to submit two copies, both of which must be signed by all members of the capstone project committee, or by the program coordinator if no committee exists, on the thesis signature page.
+Students submitting their approved capstone research project to the Library are asked to submit two copies, both of which must be signed by all members of the capstone project committee, or by the program coordinator if no committee exists, on the signature page.
 One copy will be kept in the Library archives; the other will become part of the circulating collection.
 Students wishing to copyright their capstone project through an official agency must make their own arrangements to do so.
 (See U.S. Copyright Office website: http://www.copyright.gov/).

 The two copies for the Library must be printed on 8 1/2” x 11” un-punched, unbound white paper of 20-24 lb weight or heavier.
 The paper must also meet the specification of 100% cotton content (i.e. acid free) and must not contain lines, smudges, spots, or shaded background.
 Copies from a laser printer or commercial copier service are highly recommended.
 Copies done on departmental or self-service copy machines do not meet the Library’s high quality standard.
 All printing must be one-sided only.
 Photographs, maps, charts, color copies, and some special illustrative materials may be placed, prepared, or reproduced on paper different from that of the regular text (for example, color copies on cotton paper will smudge; use paper specifically made for color copying).
 On either side of this special paper, students must include a blank sheet of the specified cotton, acid-free paper.
 Students also must place one blank sheet at the front and back of the thesis.
 The following (minimum) margins must be used throughout the manuscript: